 The home has a 1-story bay window on the north side, and there is a rectangular bay above the side entrance on the south that follows the interior staircase and landing.
 The south side bay continues to the attic level forming a dormer with a hip roof.

 Groupings or ribbons of windows are very common in the Colonial Revival period homes.
 You would not find these or bay windows in an early Colonial home.

 There is a full front porch that is screened in.
 Each pillar provides a spot for a different flag, from American to Malaysian to French.

 27 Dewey Avenue

-The barn is clearly older than the house and did not appear in this location prior in 1902.
-Unlike the garages or carriage barns in the Village, this is an early agriculture barn and appears to be a Gothic Revival style that was a common between 1840 and 1880.
-It has a steep roof, side gables and a front center gable.
+The barn is clearly older than the house and did not appear in this location prior to 1902.
+Unlike the garages or carriage barns in the Village, this is an early agriculture barn, and appears to be a Gothic Revival style that was common between 1840 and 1880.
+It has a steep roof, side gables, and a front center gable.
 There are decorative modillions under the eaves.
-The barn appears to have been moved to this location between 1915 and 1924 per the Sanborn Maps.
+The barn appears to have been moved to this location between 1915 and 1924, per the Sanborn Maps.

 Where was the barn moved from?